 5 ~ WINTER FUN & OUTDOOR ACTIVITIES

-It may be cold and snowy, but that’s never stopped Denverites from enjoying the great outdoors!
+Denverites are always out enjoying the great outdoors.
 Bundle up for free ice skating at the Downtown Denver Rink at Skyline Park (Nov.
 1–Dec.
 31, 2021).
 You’ll hear DJs spinning on Friday nights, live music on Saturday nights and family entertainment Sunday afternoons) and at Denver International Airport’s ice skating rink on the DEN plaza.
 Take a hayride, walk the trail of lights and visit Santa’s workshop at the enchanting Trail of Lights (Nov.
 26–Jan.
-2, 2022) at Denver Botanic Gardens at Chatfield.
+2, 2022) at Denver Botanic Gardens at Chatfield Farms.
 Sports fans can cheer on the Denver Broncos, Colorado Avalanche, Denver Nuggets and Colorado Mammoth at games throughout the holiday season.
 And beer lovers will raise an extra frosty glass at the Winter Brew Fest at Mile High Station.